Cherry season is here, and this Cherry Chocolate Chip Ice Cream is a delicious way to beat the heat and soak up some of summer’s best fruit!

 - While the base is cooling, make the cherry sauce: Mash the cherries down in a small saucepan, sprinkle in the sugar, and bring to a low boil.
 Reduce the heat to simmer and cook for about 5 minutes, or until the berries start to lose their shape and become juicy.
 Remove from heat, transfer to a bowl, and allow to cool at room temperature for 30 minutes.
 Blend the mixture in a food processor or blender for just a few seconds until a thick sauce forms.
 Set aside.

 - Once the ice cream base has been frozen for at least 4 hours, begin to churn it according to your ice cream maker's instructions.
-At about 10-15 minutes in, when you can see the base has thickened to a soft-serve ice cream consistency, slowly ladle the strawberry sauce into the ice cream maker while it's running.
+At about 10-15 minutes in, when you can see the base has thickened to a soft-serve ice cream consistency, slowly ladle the cherry sauce into the ice cream maker while it's running.
 Allow the sauce to blend into the ice cream base.

 - After about 5 minutes, slowly add in the chocolate chips while the ice cream maker is still running, and churn until your ice cream has reached your desired consistency.
 For me, this took about 5 more minutes after adding the chips.